Freeman, Washington

 Freeman is an unincorporated community in Spokane County, Washington, United States.
 It is notable as being the location of the public elementary, middle and high schools serving a large area of rural southeast Spokane County.

 History

 Washington Brick and Lime, headquartered a few miles to the north in Mica, had a plant in Freeman in the late 1800s.
 Around the turn of the century, a number of businesses opened in Freeman.
 None remain in business today, but the site of the C.P.
 Thomas Mercantile and Post Office is now the location of Freeman Market, a small market and restaurant located at the turnoff from State Route 27.

-Freeman named for Freeman W. Freeman, a telegraph operator at the community's railroad station.
+Freeman is named for Freeman W. Freeman, a telegraph operator at the community's railroad station.
 The Spokane and Inland Empire Railroad ran through the community.

 On September 13, 2017, a school shooting at Freeman High School resulted in the death of one student and injuries to three others.